 DST Systems provides information processing software and services to the mutual fund, insurance, retirement, and healthcare industries, among others, primarily in North America.
-Its two main segments (customer communications and financial services) each contribute nearly half of sales.
-Its customer communications division includes integrated print and electronic billing and statement products; the financial services segment offers software and systems used to handle a wide range of tasks including shareowner recordkeeping, investment management, business process management, and medical and pharmacy claims administration.
+Its two top segments (customer communications and financial services) together contribute most of sales.
+Its financial services segment offers software and systems used to handle a wide range of tasks including shareowner recordkeeping, investment management, and business process management.
+The customer communications division includes integrated print and electronic billing and statement products.
+Among the healthcare offerings are claims adjudication and benefit and care management.
 DST generates most of its sales in the US.

-The company is also involved in real estate and equity investments in various companies, although that segment generates only about 2% of sales.
+The company is also involved in real estate and equity investments in various companies.

-The US is DST's largest market, accounting for more than 80% of sales.
-Its largest international market is the UK (about 10% of sales), which grew 15% year-over-year because of acquisitions.
+The US is DST's largest market, accounting for 86% of sales.
+Its largest international market is the UK (about 10% of sales).
+The company also has customers in Australia, Canada, and several other geographic markets.

 Sales and Marketing